sbieringer/csMALA/README.md

 # csMALA

-This Repo contains the Numerics of our Paper "Statistical guarantees for stochastic Metropolis-Hastings" - http://arxiv.org/abs/2310.09335
+This Repo contains the Numerics of our Paper ...

 ## Structure